 Too often, a holiday trip evokes scenes of planes, trains and automobiles jammed with sneezing, coughing passengers.
 Want to avoid the “gift” that keeps on giving – the flu, cold or stomach bug?
 Fortify yourself with the healthy travel tips below.
 Your immune system will thank you.

 Know before you go

 “One in three people come into my office with an upper respiratory infection after a long flight,” says Dr. E. Robert Schwartz.
 Dr. Schwartz specializes in family medicine at the University of Miami Health System.
-Before traveling, he recommends boosting your immunity by getting more sleep, exercising, eating more fruits and vegetables, “especially broccoli and leafy greens” and taking probiotics.
+Before traveling, he recommends boosting your immunity by getting more sleep, exercising, and eating more fruits and vegetables, “especially broccoli and leafy greens.”

 If your health habits are more naughty than nice, do not overcompensate with vitamins.
 “Some people mistakenly believe that ‘more is better’ with vitamins.
 Read the ingredients on the bottle.
 Different supplements may contain the same vitamins, which means you are overdosing,” Dr. Schwartz explains.